Repelled point processes with application to numerical integration: Repelled point processes

 Indeed, our second approach stems from the fact that the partial sums of \eqref{eq:alternative_def_F} use the same points of $\calP$, independently of $\bfx$.
-Moreover, the correction term in \eqref{eq:alternative_def_F} partially takes into account the border effects of truncating the sum, so we propose to sample $ \mathcal{P}\cap B(\mathbf{0}, \text{diam}(K)/2) $ and use the points in the latter sample to displace the points of $\mathcal{P} \cap K$ using \eqref{eq:alternative_def_F}.
-We still need to compute the pairwise distances between the points of $ \mathcal{P}\cap B(\mathbf{0}, \text{diam}(K)/2) $, which is $O(N^2)$, where $N$ refers to the number of points of $\mathcal{P}$ in $K$.
-However, we note that the points of $\Pi_\varepsilon \mathcal{P} \cap K$ can be sampled concurrently, resulting in a reduction in computational time roughly proportional to the number of available processors.
-We provide a Python package, called \toolboxmcrppy{} and available on GitHub\footnote{\url{https://github.com/dhawat/MCRPPy}}, which implements our two simulation methods.
+The correction term in \eqref{eq:alternative_def_F} seems partially taking into account the effects of using a fixed order in the sum, so we propose to sample $ \calP\cap B(\mathbf{0}, p) $ and use the points in the latter sample to displace the points of $\calP \cap K$ using \eqref{eq:alternative_def_F} as described by Algorithm \ref{algo:sampling_rppp_A2}.
+We still need to compute for each $\bfx \in \calP \cap K $ the distances between $\bfx$ and the points of $ \calP\cap B(\mathbf{0}, p) $, which in total cost $O(NM)$ operations, where $M = \calP(K)$ and $N= \calP(B(\mathbf{0}, p))$.

+Some comments are in order.
+First, the expected number of points of $\Pi_\varepsilon \calP \cap K$ is equal to $\rho |K|$.
+Second, in both sampling approaches, the points of $\Pi_\varepsilon \calP \cap K$ can be sampled concurrently, resulting in a reduction in computational time roughly proportional to the number of available processors.
+This parallelization appears in Algorithm \ref{algo:sampling_rppp_A1}, and \ref{algo:sampling_rppp_A2} through a \emph{parfor} loop.
+Third, currently, we do not have a strategy in place to mitigate border effects without increasing the computational cost.
+We recommend, if possible, sampling $\Pi_\varepsilon \calP \cap W$, where $W$ is a window slightly larger than $K$, and then restricting the obtained sample to the target window $K$.
+In our upcoming experiments, we use $W=B(\mathbf{0}, \text{diam}(K)/2)$.
+Finally, we provide a Python package, called \toolboxmcrppy{}, available on GitHub\footnote{\url{https://github.com/dhawat/MCRPPy}}, which implements Algorithm \ref{algo:sampling_rppp_A1} and \ref{algo:sampling_rppp_A2}.